nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `addlog 2 r/Client is doing well d/2022-12-12 14:00` adds a log entry to the 2nd client with the remark `Client is doing well` and the date `2022-12-12 14:00`.
-* `find n/Alice` followed by `addlog 1 r/Client is doing well` adds a log entry to the 1st client in the results of the `find` command.
-* `addlog 1 r/Client is doing well` adds a log entry to the 1st client in the case management system with the remark `Client is doing well` and the current date and time.
+* `addlog 1 r/Client is doing well` adds a log entry to the 1st client in the displayed client list, with the current date and time.

 ### Deleting a log entry : `deletelog`